jzellis/jzsynth/README.md

 Simple synth using WebAudio and Web MIDI APIs.
+Open in any browser, so long as it's Chrome, and either use the onscreen keyboard, your QWERTY keys, or -- I think -- any MIDI source.